klausahrenberg/WThermostatBeca/README.md

 * Power on the device.
 The device will operate normally because this is untouched by the ESP module.
 * Switch the device off with the power button.
 The device is not really off, only the display.
 * Hold the 'Temp down' button for 5 to 8 seconds, until the Wifi logo and display is blinking.
 This is the same procedure like connecting to the Tuya-Android-App
-* The ESP will start an Wifi Access Point.
+* The ESP will start a Wifi Access Point.
 SSID is 'Thermostat_Beca-Wifi_ChipID', the password is '12345678'.
 Connect to this AP
 * Open the web browser and go to '192.168.4.1', the configuration page will prompt up.
 Go to 'Configure device'.
 There you can type in the parameters for your router(2G), password and also the connection to your MQTT broker, topic(<YOUR_TOPIC>) and user.

 ![Setup](https://raw.githubusercontent.com/klausahrenberg/ThermostatBecaWifi/master/docs/Setup_Wifi_MQTT.png)